 Electrolyte beverages have become mainstream and help maintain fluid and balance levels and provide flavor to water.
 These beverages help replenish minerals lost through sweat, exercising, vomiting and/or diarrhea.

 However, many sport drinks or electrolyte beverages contain high amounts of sugar, artificial sweeteners or other chemicals, with some beverages containing around 30g of added sugar.
+In some cases, this can take away from the benefits of drinking electrolytes.

 Ultima Replenisher electrolyte drink mix is a great choice as it contains no added sugar, calories or carbohydrates and is free of artificial sweeteners, chemicals and/or dyes.